jabedhosenn/Jmeter-Performance-Testing-Booking-API/README.md

 2000 Concurrent Request with 10 Loop Count; Avg TPS for Total Samples is ~ 486 And Total Concurrent API requested: 160000.
 2100 Concurrent Request with 10 Loop Count; Avg TPS for Total Samples is ~ 669 And Total Concurrent API requested: 168000.

-While executed 2100 concurrent request, found  1548 request got connection timeout and error rate is 0.92%.
+While executing 2100 concurrent requests, I found 1548 requests got connection timeout And the error rate is 0.92%.

-Summary: Server can handle almost concurrent 164000 API call with almost zero (0) error rate.
+Summary: The server can handle almost concurrent 164000 API calls with nearly zero (0) error rate.